XinyiTang16/hbn_lexisurp_code/README.md

 ## Folder structure

 #### `0_video_feature`
-- `1_get_linguistic_regressor.ipynb`: extracts linguistic features (lexical surprisal and word frequency) from the movie stimulus.
+- `1_get_linguistic_regressor.ipynb`: extracts linguistic features from the movie stimulus.
 - `2_process_features.ipynb`: resamples and combines the regressors for the encoding model

 #### `1_encoding_model`